Last updated on: March 27, 2023

 - The Dates of your Business trips

 - The Addresses of the Business and Personal Clients / Addresses you’ve visited;

 - And the Purpose of your Trips, for example, Office meeting, Personal shopping, etc.

-If you do not have proof of your Personal trips you will not be able to prove the Ratio of your Business and Personal trips.
+If you don’t have a proof for your Personal trips, you won’t be able to prove the Ratio of your Business and Personal trips.

 When Accountants ask for their clients’ Business Mileage to be able to add it to their tax forms, most taxpayers just give an estimated number calculating approximately how many Business miles they might have done.
 Then, when the IRS asks for additional supporting documentation, the taxpayers don’t know how to reconstruct their Mileage logs to prove that estimated amount, since it was not based on real-life driving habits and/or actual driven miles.